lukepfarrar/gitflow-maven-plugin/README.md

 I wrote this maven plugin to avoid inevitable merges when you finish a git flow release branch when using maven.
 It does not use the maven release plugin.

-*NB: Whilst this software has been working fine for me (including on this project), it could do with a tidy and has not had enough use to be considered stable.
+*NB: Whilst this software has been working fine for me (including on this project), it could do with more testing and real world use before it should be to be considered stable.
 Please let me know how you get on.*

 Problem